We are now ready for some example code and experiments. Let’s get to work!

 def heavy(n, myid): for x in range(1, n): for y in range(1, n): x**y print(myid, "is done")

-The heavy function is a nested loop that does multiplication.
+The heavy function is a nested Python for-loop that does multiplication.
 It is a CPU-bound function.
 If you observe your system while running this, you’ll see CPU usage close to 100% (for one core).
 You can replace it with anything you want, but beware of race conditions — don’t use shared objects or variables.

-We’ll be running this function in different ways and explore the differences between a regular, single thread Python program, multithreading, and multiprocessing.
+We’ll be running this function in different ways and explore the differences between a regular, single-thread Python program, multithreading, and multiprocessing.

 Each Python program has at least one thread: the main thread.
 Below you’ll find the single-threaded version, which serves as our baseline in terms of speed.
 It runs our heavy function 80 times, sequentially: